INTABiotechMJ/MITE-Tracker/readme.md

 Large genomes can be processed in desktop computers.

-# Publication source code
+# Citation / Publication / References
+This tool has been submitted to NAR and it's under evaluation.

-This repository is under continuous development.
+The repository is under continuous development.
 At the moment of submission to NAR, this was the last commit of the repository
  [3cb1dde](https://github.com/INTABiotechMJ/MITE-Tracker/tree/370536b41a4a882d72f8f912dd26a6fc43eb1e71)